SudhenduP/sudhendu-website/content/post/2015-08-05_The-other-founders-of-Tesla-412f7709820d.md

 **Previous** — Director, CISCO.
 CTO Altamar Network

-**Why Tesla** — Neighbour to Martin.
-Wanted to start Optical subsystem subystem.
+**Why Tesla** — Neighbor to Martin.
+Wanted to start Optical subsystem subsystem.
 Got interested in Tesla.
 Joined.

 **What else** — Founder at Wrightspeed.
-Electrifying commerical trucks.
+Electrifying commercial trucks.

 **R**eferences: _All data taken for either Wikipedia and or LinkedIn.
 Ironically, few of them don’t have ‘enough’ information about them on the web.
-Sometimes, not even a wikipedia page………_

-_Comments welcomes._